pypeit/PypeIt/doc/installing.rst

 .. code-block:: console

     cd PypeIt
-    pip install -e ".[dev,pyqt]"
+    pip install -e ".[dev]"

 An "editable" install means that any changes you make in the repository directory tree will become immediately available the next time the code is imported.
 Including the ``[dev]`` set of optional dependencies ensures that all of the tools you need to test and build PypeIt are installed.
-The ``pyqt`` installation option instructs the script to use the PyQt Qt backend.
-You may also want to include the ``bottleneck`` option.
 (Again, note that you may or may not need the quotes above depending on your shell, and that you should avoid cutting and pasting these commands into a terminal window.)

 Finally, you may want to add lines to your relevant shell configuration file (e.g., ``.zshrc`` or ``.bashrc``) that activate the relevant environment